ikhesraw/ikhesraw/README.md

 ## Hola !, from ``Ahmad khesraw`` salihi
 > let's get to know me
-- 👋 Hi, I’m @ikhesraw
+- 👋 Hi, I’m Ahmad khesraw salihi
 - 👀 I’m interested in development
-- 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me you can contact me via phone or email Phone 0093747997931.
+- 📫 How to reach me you can contact me via phone or email Phone +93770471611.
 Email iikhesraw@gmail.com

 <!---